 Thought leadership and application of industry concepts Procurement is constantly evolving.
 Strategies change frequently and you must be able to interpret trends and understand how they can be leveraged to benefit your business.

-Detail oriented As anyone who works with contracts knows, the devil is in the details.
+Attention to detail As anyone who works with contracts knows, the devil is in the details.
 You must be able to navigate dense, complex documents and then advocate for your business.

 Time management There will always be a list of competing priorities for strategic sourcing managers.
 From new procurement projects and optimizing processes to vendor evaluation and compliance initiatives, you must strike the right balance.